tramsey19/mtg-cardanalysis/README.md

 # mtg-cardanalysis
-Analyze oracle text of Magic: The Gathering cards and create a model to predict power level
+Analyzing Magic: The Gathering cards to predict power level

 DATA COLLECTION:
     This file reads in a list of commanders from the "commanders.csv" file.
 The commander names need to be in the format expected by edhrec.
 For example:  sram-senior-edificer